 Overall Sound Devices has done a great job, both at designing the look of the device and optimizing it for functionality.
 It looks great, is rugged and strong, and there are controls and ports on every single side of the device.

 Once you plug the device into your computer, you can switch it on, and you’ll be greeted a few lights turning on, and the display lighting up.
 The display is a touch display, and if you’ve used a smartphone before you shouldn’t have too much trouble finding your way around the user interface.
 For example, from the “home” screen, which is basically a way to see input levels, you’ll find a small menu button in the upper right-hand corner.
 From there, you can pull up presets, create or open projects, set up your inputs, and configure time code — then you can head over to the second and third menu screens for even more controls.

 It’s really quite a simple and intuitive interface, and it represents the fact that audio companies are finally moving into the 21st century.
-The device also is compatible with the Sound Devices Wingman app, which is available on the iTunes store — but if you’re an Android user so far you’re out of luck.
+The device also is compatible with the Sound Devices Wingman app, which is available on the iTunes store and on Android.

 You can also access the different “channel” screens, which allow you to control different aspects of each channel.
 Accessing the channel screen is really pretty easy — just tap the associated channel knob and you’ll be taken straight there.
 From that screen, you can do things like solo a channel, arm it, select the input, turn on or off phantom power, and more.

 One of the selling points of this device is that it can be used as a standalone recorder or as a computer-connected audio interface, and it’s easy to use the device in both scenarios.
 As you might expect, you won’t need to really get to know the user interface as much if you plan on using the device as solely an audio interface, but you probably still should — learning your way around the device can be pretty helpful.